A sharp branch at the edge of a trail. A wayward ember from a campfire. A car door that closes a little too soon and catches a sleeve.

 - Lay the jacket on a smooth, flat surface.

-- Dip a cloth or cotton swap in rubbing alcohol and carefully clean the area around the hole, both inside and outside the jacket.
+- Dip a cloth or cotton swab in rubbing alcohol and carefully clean the area around the hole, both inside and outside the jacket.

 - Bring the edges of the tear together.